mdavezac/LaDa/sphinx-doc/source/userguide/jobfolders.rst

 specified by adding the to the dictionary :py:attr:`job.params
 <jobfolder.Jobfolder.params>`.
 Please note that the third
 line does not contain parenthesis: this is not a function call, it merely saves a reference to the function with the object of calling it later.
-C afficionados should think a saving a pointer to a function.
+'C' aficionados should think a saving a pointer to a function.

 .. warning:: The reference to ``functional`` is deepcopied_: the instance that